FairwindsOps/terraform-bastion/README.md

 	* `/var/log/auth.log`
 * A `bastion` host record is added to a configurable Route53 DNS zone for the current public IP address of the bastion.
 This script is also set to run on boot.
 * Automatic updates are configured, using a configurable time to reboot, and the email address to receive errors.
+* By default sudo access is removed from the ubuntu user unless the `remove_root_access` input is set to "false."

 ## Using The Bastion
 ### SSH Access to Kubernetes Nodes